placetopay-org/api-services-en-docs/docs/Tipos-de-transacciones.md

 Per this definition, in Evertec, with this type of transaction:

--A CHECKOUT can be performed without having to do a REAUTHORIZATION.
+- A CHECKOUT can be performed without having to do a REAUTHORIZATION.
--The payment reference for CHECKOUT cases is overwritten by the original CHECKIN session.
+- The payment reference for CHECKOUT cases is overwritten by the original CHECKIN session.
--The payment currency for CHECKOUT cases is overwritten by the original CHECKIN session.
+- The payment currency for CHECKOUT cases is overwritten by the original CHECKIN session.
--The data used in the “internalReference” and “authorization” of the request correspond to the data delivered through the CHECKIN process in the "preAuthorization” node.
+- The data used in the “internalReference” and “authorization” of the request correspond to the data delivered through the CHECKIN process in the "preAuthorization” node.
--If the value of the CHECKOUT is 0, the preauthorization is cancelled, and the amount reserved in the previous requests is released.
+- If the value of the CHECKOUT is 0, the preauthorization is cancelled, and the amount reserved in the previous requests is released.

 IMPORTANT: Note that the "status," "authorization," and "receipt" of the "preAuthorization" node changes during a successful CHECKOUT; therefore, these new values should be used in the REVERSE requests.